Coming soon: A major revision of this article

 (Total reading time: 8.2 minutes)

-From time to time you will hear one Christian tell another they shouldn’t judge others.
-“Judge not” is a pretty common quotation among believers, but universally prohibiting all forms of judgment and evaluation leads to confusion, in the least, and anarchy, in the extreme.
+From time to time you’ll hear one Christian tell another they shouldn’t judge others.
+“Judge not” is a pretty common quotation among believers, but universally prohibiting all forms of judgment and evaluation leads to confusion and even anarchy.

 Among the spiritual manifestations listed in First Corinthians, we find the ability to distinguish between spirits (1 Cor 12:10).
 This describes an ability to judge between subjects, to distinguish between persons, to discern.
 This is an essential role of the church and there are those who are especially gifted with this ability.
 Can we consider judging between spirits an essential role in the church, yet consider the more common form of judging earthly matters to be unimportant or even undesirable?